gatling/gatling/src/sphinx/http/http_check.rst

 * ``not(expected)``

-Checks that the value is different from the expected one:
+Validate that the extracted value is different from the expected one:

 .. includecode:: code/CheckSample.scala#not